-If the air conditioner appears to be completely dead, anything could be wrong with it.
-It can require something as small and cheap as a $2 fuse.
+If the AC appears to be completely dead, anything could be wrong with it.
+It can require something as small and inexpensive as a fuse.
 Or the air handler's motor could need replacing.
 But sometimes, all you need to do a reset a circuit breaker.

 Most commercial HVAC units will have a connection to a circuit breaker.
 Should the heater, air handler or air conditioner pull too much electricity, the circuit breaker trips and cuts off electricity to the unit.
 In some cases, a "broken" air conditioner is the result of a tripped circuit breaker.
 All you need to do is reset the breaker.
 This is as simple as flipping a switch.

 Assuming this fixes your air conditioner, carefully watch the unit.
-If the circuit breaker trips again, your air conditioner has a much more serious problem which will warrant calling an HVAC professional.
+If the circuit breaker trips again, your air conditioner has a much more serious problem which will warrant calling an HVAC technician.

 #2: Check the Thermostat

-Before you require the commercial services of an HVAC professional, you can try some basic troubleshooting steps.
-If those don’t work, reach out to our team at Smoak’s Comfort Control today.
+Before you require commercial heating and cooling services, you can try some basic troubleshooting steps.
+If those don’t work, contact the team of professionals at Smoak’s Comfort Control today.